 Blue & White Rotaflex Pendant Lamp

-Materials: Blue and white Rotaflex (cellulose acetate).
+Materials: Round iridescent two-tone plastic lampshade in blue and white Rotaflex (cellulose acetate).
 Black plastic canopy.
-Aluminium socket holder, Bakelite socket.
+Aluminium socket holder.
+Bakelite E27 socket.

 Cord Length: 60 cm / 23.62’’

 Electricity: 1 bulb E27, 1 x 75 watt maximum, 110/220 volt.

 Any type of light bulb can be used, not a specific one preferred.

 Designer: John & Sylvia Reid – attributed.